carreraprogrammer/Solutions-clojure/README.md

 This clojure challenge is made up of 3 questions that reflect the learning you accumulated for the past week.
 Complete the following instructions:

-1. Create a Github repo before starting the challenge and share it with us
+1. Create a Gitlab repo of your own and fork this repo.
+When complete, send us the link to your challenge results.
-1. Duration: 2 hours.
-Checking your work regularly until the 2 hour mark
+1. Duration: 4 hours.
+Checking your work regularly until the 4 hour mark
-1. Include the following dependencies in your deps.edn
+1. Create a deps.edn file and include the following dependencies

 org.clojure/data.json  {:mvn/version "0.2.6"}